Lencan mythology: Icelaca

 Likewise, Anne Chapman in her book The Children of Copal and the Candela of 1992, mentions that some indigenous people from the village of Manazapa (Honduran department of Intibucá) told her that they had a two-faced deity who saw the past, present and future, to which they performed repairs (domestic and agrarian rites), and they cut people's throats and watered the representation of the deity with their blood while they played drums (decorated with quetzal feathers) and snails.

 According to the Salvadoran writer María de Baratta in her work Cuzcatlán Tífico of 1951, based on what Aquilino Argueta collected from the indigenous elders of Torola, under the deity of rain (who sometimes manifested as a snake) there were spirits or geniuses who personified the hills, who were asked for a good rain, and to whom a priest (whose title was misilán) sacrificed turkeys, and then collected the blood of the animal in a glass or jug and then poured it over a lagoon that there was before in Torola.

 Managuara

-Very little is known about this deity because we do not have enough sources that speak in more detail about him but he must appear mentioned in some oral literature and because of this Its main role is still unknown, but it is noted that it was representative of knowledge.
-It is the deity responsible for the creation of Man, thus endowing him with consciousness.
-It could have parallels with the Mayan Kukulkan or Mexica Quetzalcoatl.
+Very little is known about this deity because of a lack of sources.
+Managuara was representative of knowledge and was responsible for the creation of man and endowing him with consciousness.
+It could have parallels with the Maya Kukulkan or Mexica Quetzalcoatl.